 Learn your options to get your voice heard and make Wells Fargo pay

-So you have a complaint against Wells Fargo’s baking, mortgage, investing, or credit card services—maybe they’re overcharging you, or a salesperson misled you, or their service isn’t what they promised.
+So you have a complaint against Wells Fargo’s banking, mortgage, investing, or credit card services—maybe they’re overcharging you, or a salesperson misled you, or their service isn’t what they promised.

 At this point, you’ve probably tried calling Wells Fargo’s customer service.
 You’ve spent hours on the phone with hold messages, computerized menus, and—if you’re lucky—a few humans.
 So now you want to know: